 Award at a Glance

-Award amount: $1,000, plus up to $2000 in travel expense reimbursement, reimbursement of the early registration fee to the American Physiology Summit and a complimentary ticket to the CV Section banquet.
+Award amount: $1,000, plus up to $2,000 in travel expense reimbursement, reimbursement of the early registration fee to the American Physiology Summit and a complimentary ticket to the CV Section banquet.

-Application deadline: February 26
+Application deadline: March 9

 Award Description

-The American Physiology Society (APS) Gabor Kaley Lectureship Award recognizes an outstanding contributor to the field of microcirculatory physiology/pathophysiology, who is noted for the quality of their research and who has demonstrated commitment to the development and training of junior scientists.
+The American Physiological Society (APS) Gabor Kaley Memorial Lectureship Award recognizes an outstanding contributor to the field of microcirculatory physiology/pathophysiology, who is noted for the quality of their research and who has demonstrated commitment to the development and training of junior scientists.
 The annual award is a joint initiative of the APS Cardiovascular (CV) Section and the Microcirculatory Society (MCS).
 This lectureship was endowed in 2014 by a generous donation from Kaley's family.

 The award will be presented at the American Physiology Summit.
-The awardee will be invited to present a one-hour lecture on their research followed by short presentation by trainees or early-career investigators on related topics.
+The awardee will be invited to present a one-hour lecture on their research, followed by a short presentation by trainees or early-career investigators on related topics.
 The awardee is expected to publish their formal lecture in the American Journal of Physiology-Heart and Circulatory Physiology as a highlighted manuscript.

 About Gabor Kaley

-Gabor Kaley, PhD devoted his professional career equally to two pursuits: advancing microcirculatory research and development, and training of young scientists to encourage them to investigate important problems in microvascular physiology and pathophysiology.
+Gabor Kaley, PhD, devoted his professional career equally to two pursuits: advancing microcirculatory research and development, and training young scientists to encourage them to investigate important problems in microvascular physiology and pathophysiology.
 He published more than 200 articles, including a seminal article that led to the discovery of the biological role of prostaglandins.

 Eligibility